 Causes: Sweaty feet, tight shoes, damp footwear – anything that makes the foot warm and wet for long periods

-Symptoms: Scaly, flaky, itchy, red foot rash (aka a ringworm rash) accompanied by stinging and burning sensation.
+Symptoms: Scaly, flaky, itchy, red rash on top of foot (aka a ringworm rash) accompanied by stinging and burning sensation.
 Blisters can develop

-Athlete’s foot is contagious and is spread by skin-to-skin contact or through contaminated surfaces e.g. floors, towels and clothing
+Athlete’s foot is a contagious foot rash and is spread by skin-to-skin contact or through contaminated surfaces e.g. floors, towels and clothing

 Hand, foot and mouth disease is a mild viral infection which causes a mouth, hand and foot rash.
 It mainly affects children under the age of 10.

-Symptoms: Red, non-itchy hand and foot rash (on the soles of the feet).
+Symptoms: Red bumps on feet, non-itchy hand and foot rash (on the soles of the feet).
 Blisters in the mouth, hands and feet.
 Fever, sore throat, loss of appetite and a general feeling of being unwell.
 Dehydration is a common side effect as it can be extremely painful to drink.

-Treatment: Treatment is geared towards symptom relief.
+Treatment: Treatment for hand, foot and mouth disease is geared towards symptom relief.
 Oral anaesthetics can make swallowing more comfortable and over the counter medications such as paracetamol and ibuprofen can help relieve discomfort.
 Symptoms usually settle within a few days.

 NB Not to be confused with foot and mouth disease in animals which is from a completely different virus.
 Hand, foot and mouth cannot be caught from or passed on to animals.

-There are a number of other possible causes of a foot rash, but they tend to be less common or affect more of the body, rather than being confined to the foot or lower legs.
+There are a number of other possible causes of rashes on feet, but they tend to be less common or affect more of the body, rather than being confined to the foot or lower legs.

-A bite to the foot or ankle can produce a rash.
-It tends to be a small, localised spot or group of spots which are itchy and settle within a few days.
+A bite to the foot or ankle can produce a skin rash.
+It tends to be a small, localised spot or group of spots which are itchy and the foot rash settles within a few days.